 Particularly important views to and from the area

-The intermittent sequence of attractive and varied mid to longer-range views of parts of the area from Studholme Road (both ends), Mount Iron, Wānaka town centre, the eastern foreshore of Roys Bay and the adjacent eastern part of Wānaka.
-In these views the area reads as a spacious rural area adjacent to urban Wānaka and backdropped by the proximate mountain context of the Alpha Range and the upper Alpha Fan.
+The intermittent sequence of varied mid to longer-range views of parts of the area from Studholme Road (both ends), Mount Iron, Wānaka town centre, the eastern foreshore of Roys Bay and the adjacent eastern part of Wānaka.
+In these views the area reads as a rural area adjacent to urban Wānaka and backdropped by the proximate mountain context of the Alpha Range and the farmed and modified upper Alpha Fan.
 In the more distant views, the area forms part of the continuous patterning of elevated, gently sloping and irregularly shaped ‘fan’ of land and reads as an integrated part of the Alpha Range landform system.

 Naturalness attributes and values

-Overall, there is a moderate level of naturalness with a predominance of natural, rather than built, elements; but human intervention as managed farmland and rural living is evident.
+Overall, there is a moderate-low level of naturalness with a predominance of natural, rather than built, elements; but modification due to human intervention as managed farmland and rural living is evident.

 Memorability attributes and values

-Memorable to visitors, residents and locals as part of the working rural backdrop to Wānaka that functions as a greenbelt and spacious transition between the urban area and mountains of the Alpha Range.
+Part of the working rural backdrop to Wānaka between the urban area and mountains of the Alpha Range.

 Transient attributes and values